Richard Miller Treatment Plant (RMTP) UV Project, Ohio, United States of America

 The joint venture was supported by RA Consultants during process engineering, preliminary design and final design services.

-Construction of the new UV facility and associated piping and electrical work is being undertaken by Dayton-based general and mechanical contractor Adams Robinson.
+Construction of the new UV facility and associated piping and electrical work was undertaken by Dayton-based general and mechanical contractor Adams Robinson.